Zilliqa/kaya/README.md

 * Multi-contract calls
 * Events

-## Installation
+## Getting Started
-Run `npm install`, then `node server.js`.
-Debug mode: `npm run debug`.
-Debug mode provides greater verbosity about your code that was being sent to the rpc server.

-### Compiling Scilla
+### Installation
+Install the node packages and dependencies: `npm install`

+Scilla files must be processed using the `scilla-interpreter`.
+The [Scilla interpreter](https://scilla.readthedocs.io/en/latest/interface.html) executable provides a calling interface that enables users to invoke transitions with specified inputs and obtain outputs.

+#### Using Remote Scilla Interpreter (Default)

+By default, Kaya RPC uses the remote scilla interpreter to process `.scilla` files.
+You do not have to change any configurations.

+#### Using Local Scilla Interpreter
-`Kaya` uses the scilla interpreter (scilla-runner) to interpret `.scilla` files.
-As such, you will have to compile the binary yourself from the [scilla repository](https://github.com/Zilliqa/scilla).
+You can choose to use your own scilla interpreter locally.
+To do it, you will have to compile the binary yourself from the [scilla repository](https://github.com/Zilliqa/scilla) and transfer it to the correct directory within Kaya RPC.

-To compile the interpreter:
+Instructions:
 1. Ensure that you have installed the related dependencies: [INSTALL.md](https://github.com/Zilliqa/scilla/blob/master/INSTALL.md)
 2. Then, run `make clean; make`
 3. Copy the `scilla-runner` from `[SCILLA_DIR]/bin` into `[Kaya_DIR]/components/scilla/`
+4. Open `config.js` file and set the `config.scilla.remote` to `false`

-## Server Usage
+### Usage

-To run the server, do:
-* Normal: `npm start`
-* Normal with debug mode: `npm run debug`
-*
-The server listens on port 4200 by default.
+Kaya RPC two modes: normal and debug.
+The server listens on port `4200` by default.
 You can change the port through the `config.js` file.
+- `npm start` : Normal mode
+- `npm run debug`: Enables verbosity mode.
+Display logs about activities.
+Useful for debugging

+Developers can also start Kaya RPC with accounts from a `fixtures` file.
+The fixture file is configurable through `config.js`.
+If you wish to change this file, you will have to follow the format just like `account-fixtures.json`.

+To start Kaya RPC with accounts from a file, run one of the following commands:
+- `npm run start:fixtures`: Normal mode
+- `npm run debug:fixtures`: Greater verbosity.
+Shows log trail about server activities.

+__Recommendation__: We recommend running `npm run debug:fixtures`.
+Without account fixtures, accounts will be randomly generated at every run.
+It can be time consuming to change the private keys and addresses each time.

 ### Advanced: Persistent Storage using Kaya RPC
 By default, the data states are non-persistent.
-Once you shut down the node server, everything will be deleted.
+Once you shut down the node server, state files and transactions will be deleted.

 To enable persistence data, use:
 ```